Serving Chicago, Surrounding Suburbs and all Surrounding Counties of DuPage, Will & Lake.

 Families are forever altered by these tragedies.
 Although no amount of compensation can undo the harm which has befallen your family, the workers' compensation death benefits exist so that you can better cope with the financial repercussions of your loved one's death.

 Why You Should Hire A Workers' Compensation Lawyer

 You are not required to hire an attorney.
 But there are several reasons you should seriously consider doing so:

 - To ensure your claim is filed promptly, accurately and within the time allowed

 - To handle a denied claim

 - In case your employer refuses to pay your workers' compensation benefits

 If you aren't sure whether you have a workers' compensation claim, please contact the Sklare Law Group.
 Your case evaluation is free, so it doesn't cost anything to find out if and how we can help you.

 Did you suffer a work injury in Illinois?
 Want to find out what your options are for pursuing maximum compensation?
 Please call the experienced Chicago workers' compensation lawyers at the Sklare Law Group at (312) 759-1616.
+Or, you can fill out the appointment request form in our contact page.
 After learning more about the details of your situation, our attorneys can describe how they can help you with your workers' compensation case.